mannybernabe/Family-Movie-Night-Research/README.md

 The inspiration for this project is Ben Moore's excellent post on the most overrated movies.
 Read it [here](https://benjaminlmoore.wordpress.com/2014/05/05/what-are-the-most-overrated-films/).

-Also, for help in plotting with Plotly, I was added by a helpful rOpenSci [post](http://ropensci.org/blog/2014/04/17/plotly/).
+Also, with plotting with Plotly, I was added by a helpful rOpenSci [post](http://ropensci.org/blog/2014/04/17/plotly/).